What is the PiCAT Test?

-The test is scored as a percentile, which means that if your score is 76, you will have performed better than 76% of the people that have taken the test.
+The test is scored as a percentile, which means that if your PiCAT score is 76, you will have performed better than 76% of the people that have taken the test.
+If you pass your PiCAT test, you will move forward with the enlistment process to the physical examination phase.

 The test contents, question types, and sections are all the same as the ASVAB.

-As the PiCAT is taken at home without being proctored and with no supervision, applicants will have to take a verification test.
+As the PiCAT is a take-home test without being proctored and with no supervision, applicants will have to take a verification test.
 This takes place at a Military Entrance Processing Station (MEPS) or a Military Entrance Test (MET) site, and you have to complete it within 30 days of the PiCAT completion.

 This is a selection of 30 questions, usually ones that were correct in the full assessment, and these are completed under time pressure, with supervision.
 They usually take 25-30 minutes.